SPCDIAZRIVERACHRISTIAN/holbertonschool-web_back_end/Node_JS_basic/README.md

-This directory is focused on learning the basics of node.js framework.
+This directory is dedicated to learn and understand nodejs framework.